Skip to main content

 2. Asset sale.
 The limited company sells some or all of the assets which comprise the business.

 Here the seller is the company itself rather than the individual shareholders.
 Only those assets and liabilities identified and agreed to be transferred are involved in the sale.
 This can cover both tangible assets, such as property, stock or machinery, and intangible assets, such as intellectual property and goodwill.
 An asset sale may occur because a seller wants to retain parts of the business that will continue to operate or be sold elsewhere or because the buyer wants to cherry-pick and avoid certain company liabilities.
-As the business is being transferred to a different corporate entity, third-party contracts with customers and suppliers must be novated or redrafted; commercial property requires negotiation with the landlord to agree on an assignment of the lease, and there would have to be employee consultation.
+As the business is being transferred to a different corporate entity, third-party contracts with customers and suppliers must be novated or redrafted; commercial real estate requires negotiation with the landlord to agree on an assignment of the lease, and there would have to be employee consultation.
 A Transfer of Undertakings (Protection of Employment) Regulations 2006 situation is likely to arise, commonly known as TUPE, where employment rights are protected and transferred to the new owner of the business assets.

 The tax position is a key factor in the decision-making between these two routes.
 This is complex and specific to each situation.
 Still, individual shareholders will generally be better off in a share sale, with a single tax charge on any capital gains arising (which is likely to be reduced to 10% if entrepreneurs’ relief applies).
 In an asset sale, there is a potential double tax charge, firstly on the company, with corporation tax on the profit made on the sale of assets, and then on the shareholders when they withdraw the sale proceeds from the company.